-EVENT: Cracking and Other Movements ACTION DATA SHEET: D2 LEVEL: 2

-- A. Make sure notifications to all parties are completed in accordance with the outline included in Section 2.2. - B. Continue to monitor the perimeter dike on a daily basis where the cracks or movements have been observed and notify the Engineering Director or designee if any significant changes are observed.
-This should be done without compromising the safety of anyone performing the inspection. - C. Confer with the Engineering Director or designee and/or the On-Call Engineer to determine any corrective/preventative actions that must be taken. - D. Record all information, observations, and actions on an Event Log Form (Form 3.1). - E. Contact the Engineering Director or designee at least daily to report the latest observations and conditions.

-- A. Review all pertinent information in order to recommend appropriate actions to the EAP Coordinator.
-If necessary, contact local emergency contractors and/or other individuals that may be able to assist in monitoring or repairing the situation. - B. Evaluate conditions per the Evaluation/Decision table below and, if appropriate, adjust the event level.

-- A. Provide decision support and technical support to the Engineering Director or designee as appropriate. - B. Prepare to send a qualified individual to the site at the direction of the Engineering Director.

-Evaluate conditions at least daily, or whenever conditions change significantly.
-Using Table 1.1 and/or Table 3.1, determine whether:

-- A. The event warrants downgrade to Event Level 3.
-The event level may be downgraded when the observed cracks or dike movements are repaired.
-All contacts on Event Level 2 Notification Flow Chart shall be notified of downgrade from Event Level 2 to Event Level 3. - B. The event remains at the current Event Level.
+EVENT LEVEL : Cracking and Other Movements : 2 ACTION DATA SHEET: D2 RECOMMENDED ACTIONS EAP Co ordinator: Time/Date А. Make sure notifications to all parties are completed in accordance with the outline included in Section 2.2.
+Completed B. Continue to monitor the perimeter dike on a daily basis where the cracks or movements have been observed and notify the Engineering Director or designee if any significant changes are observed.
+This should be done without compromising the safety of anyone performing the inspection.
+C. Confer with the Engineering Director or designee and/or the On-Call Engineer to determine any corrective/preventative actions that must be taken.
+D. Record all information, observations, and actions on an Event Log Form (Form 3.1).
+E. Contact the Engineering Director or designee at least daily to report the latest observations and conditions. ring Director or designee: A. Review all pertinent information in order to recommend appropriate actions to the EAP Coordinator.
+If necessary, contact local emergency contractors and/or other individuals that may be able to assist in monitoring or repairing the situation.
+B. Evaluate conditions per the Evaluation/Decision table below and, if appropriate, adjust the event level.
+On-Call Engineer: А. Provide decision support and technical support to the Engineering Director or designee as appropriate. В. Prepare to send a qualified individual to the site at the direction of the Engineering Director.
+EVALUATION / DECISION e conditions at least daily, or whenever conditions change significantly.
+Using Table 1.1 and/ he whether: or Table 3.1 А. The event warrants downgrade to Event Level 3.
+The event level may be downgraded when cracks or dike movements are repaired.
+All contacts on Event Level 2 Notification Flow C notified of downgrade from Event Level 2 to Event Level 3.
+Chart shall b

+- B. The event remains at the current Event Level.
 The event level shall remain at Event Level 2 until the observed cracks or dike movements are repaired. - C. The event warrants escalation to Event Level 1.
 The Event Level shall be raised to Event Level 1 upon discovery of seepage flow through the pond perimeter dike.
 This may include the observation of visually evident flowing water or that the sloughed area is moist.

-A) EVENT LEVEL 3 B) EVENT LEVEL 2 C) EVENT LEVEL 1 Go to Event Level 3 Notification Continue recommended actions Go to Event Level 1 Notification Chart Chart on this sheet
+A) EVENT LEVEL 3 B) EVENT LEVEL 2 C) EVENT LEVEL 1 Go to Event Level 3 Notification Chart Continue recommended actions on this sheet Go to Event Level 1 Notification Chart